Air New Zealand Lounges

 Air New Zealand's lounge development programme

-Air New Zealand is part way through a $100m programme to redevelop the lounge network and has seen the following new lounges open: Auckland, Sydney, Brisbane, Melbourne, Perth, Nadi, Invercargill, Hamilton, Wellington, Queenstown, Palmerston North.
+Air New Zealand is part way through a programme to redevelop the lounge network.
+The programme has seen the following new lounges open; Auckland, Sydney, Brisbane, Melbourne, Perth, Nadi, Tauranga, Invercargill, Hamilton, Dunedin, Wellington, Queenstown, Palmerston North, Nelson.

 Access to Air New Zealand Lounges

-When travelling on an Air New Zealand flight, you can use Air New Zealand branded and operated lounges in New Zealand and five destinations around the world if you fit one of the passenger descriptions detailed on each of the lounge pages.
+When travelling on an Air New Zealand flight, you can use Air New Zealand branded and operated lounges in New Zealand and five destinations around the world if you are travelling in our Business Premier cabin or, fit one of the passenger descriptions detailed on each of the lounge pages.
 Lounge access is available immediately prior to departure only.

 - Guests: Your eligibility to bring a guest or guests into an Air New Zealand Lounge depends on whether you are an Elite, Gold, Elite Partner or Koru member.
 Guest access is subject to space on the day.
-No guests or children are permitted at the Air New Zealand Koru Express facility in the Christchurch domestic terminal.
 Guests may not be accepted at some Star Alliance or partner lounges.
 Guests must be travelling with you, transfer/selling of guest access privileges is not permitted.
 Refer to terms and conditions.
+Koru members do have the option to purchase a Koru Guest Card which allows the member to bring an additional guest into Air New Zealand lounges.
+Purchase a Koru Guest Card.

 Airpoints Elite, Gold, Elite Partners and Koru members may be eligible for lounge access when travelling on selected Partner Airline flights.
+Air New Zealand Business Premier passengers are also entitled to access Air New Zealand or our Partner Lounges, for themselves only, prior to flight departure (must be travelling on an Air New Zealand ticket and flight number).
 Please visit each Partner Airline's page for lounge access policies when travelling on selected routes with these airlines:

 Airpoints Elite and Gold members (Star Alliance Gold Status holders) are also able to access a wider range of lounges as per the Star Alliance Gold benefits.
 Present your Airpoints card or your digital Airpoints card as a form of identification to enter Star Alliance partner lounges.
 Eligible Star Alliance Gold members must be departing on a flight with a Star Alliance carrier.
 See the Star Alliance website for details.